Rhys-Morris/Rhys-Morris/README.md

 ### Hi, folks! 👋
 ---
-I'm Rhys, a developer in training from Melbourne, Australia.
-I'm currently enrolled in the Coder Academy Flex Track Bootcamp and loving it!
+I'm Rhys, a software developer in training from Melbourne, Australia.
 I currently work as a small animal veterinarian, and hope to transition into a career in development in the not too distant future.

-I'm really passionate about good design, UI and UX and lifelong learning.

 ## Technologies & Languages